NVIDIA-Merlin/Transformers4Rec/README.md

 ## Quick tour
 To train a model on a dataset, the first step is to provide the [schema](TODO/add/link) and use this to construct an input-module.
-For session-based recommendation problems ypi typically want to use [TabularSequenceFeatures](TODO/add/link), which merges context features with sequential features.
+For session-based recommendation problems you typically want to use [TabularSequenceFeatures](TODO/add/link), which merges context features with sequential features.
 Next, we need to provide the prediction-task(s) (the tasks we provide out of the box can be found [here](TODO/add/link)).
 Then all that's left is to construct a transformer-body and convert this to a model.